-To create a device file on Windows NT/2000 platforms, use Explore to locate the directory in which you want to create the device file and create a new text file.
+To create a device file on a Windows 2000 platform, use Explore to locate the directory in which you want to create the device file and create a new text file.
 Rename the text file to your device filename.

 Create the device for the physical log.